Athos-0day/Athos-0day/README.md

  ## Current works:

-- Learning C++ with the book Think like a programmer

 - Working cybersecurity on TryHackMe Top5%

 - Working on a video game to raise awareness about cybersecurity